 If the property qualifies as your primary residence you can usually avoid a substantial amount of the ISR.
 To qualify for this exemption, as a foreigner, you will need to have the following:

-3. The property must be held in a fideicomiso (corporations do not qualify to avoid the ISR tax).
+3. The property must be held in a fideicomiso.

-Currently, a home owner that qualifies to avoid a percentage, or all of the ISR are allowed to exercise that privilege once every 5-years.
+Currently, a homeowner that qualifies to avoid a percentage or all of the ISR taxes is allowed to exercise that privilege once every 5 years.

-CORPORATION CAPITAL GAINS taxes are a little more complicated.
-If you are holding title by utilizing a FOMC (Foreign Owned Mexican Corporation) you are going to definitely want to employ a good accountant.
+CORPORATION CAPITAL GAINS taxes are more complicated.
+If you are holding title by utilizing a FOMC (Foreign Owned Mexican Corporation) you are going to want to employ a good accountant.
 They will be able to help you reduce your ISR debt when you sell.

-Typically the Buyer will be paying the closing cost.
+Typically the Buyer will be paying the closing costs.
 One exception to this general rule is when a foreign person is selling their home to a National or Mexican Citizen.
-If the seller is holding title with a Fideicomiso, they will need to pay a fee to the bank to cancel the Fideicomiso when the property is transferred to the buyer.
+If the Seller is holding title with a Fideicomiso, they will need to pay a fee to the bank to cancel the Fideicomiso when the property is transferred to the Mexican Buyer.
 Following is a list of closing items that will generate fees to the Buyer:

 Derecho de inscripción